 The 2018 Legislature created two sales tax refunds and a motor fuel tax refund for agricultural operations impacted by Hurricane Irma.
 Additionally, the Legislature created a sales tax exemption for equipment used to generate emergency electric energy at nursing homes and assisted living facilities.
 Recently, the Department of Revenue published the forms necessary to apply […]

 In 2011 the Florida Legislature enacted section 194.014, Florida Statutes, requiring taxpayers who petition the Value Adjustment Board for reductions in their ad valorem tax valuations to pay at least 75% of the related taxes (less any statutory early payment discount) as a condition to invoking the VAB process (petitioning taxpayers with classification or exemption […]

 A homebuilder faced a $6 million lawsuit after a pregnant woman was kidnapped and shot by intruders who entered an upscale residential subdivision through open gates.
 But a Florida jury took just 30 minutes on Feb.
 28, 2018, to find for Meritage Homes in a negligent security case that rested largely on whether leaving the […]

 The Florida Legislature reduced the state commercial rentals tax rate from 6% to 5.8% for rental periods beginning on or after January 1, 2018.
 This article guides commercial landlords and property managers in complying with that rate change.
 While the reduced tax rate applies to commercial rental consideration, it does not apply to other charges […]

-On April 11, 2017, Governor Scott issued Executive Order No. 17-120 declaring a State of Emergency for the entire State of Florida due to extensive brush fires caused by drought conditions.
-The emergency declaration is for 60 days.
+On September 4, 2017, Governor Scott issued Executive Order No. 17-235 declaring a State of Emergency due to Hurricane Irma.
+The emergency declaration is for 60 days and will expire on November 3, 2017.
 Florida Statute 252.363 allows for the extension of the termination dates of certain land development approvals for the duration of any […]